 This written evidence paper has been prepared by the Scottish Biometrics Commissioner to assist with oral evidence to be given at a meeting of the SPCB Supported Bodies Landscape Review Committee of the Scottish Parliament to be held on Thursday 20 February 2025.
-The Committee was established in December 2024 and was set up in response to the findings of a Finance and Public Administration Committee inquiry into Scotland's commissioner landscape.
+The Committee was established in December 2024 and was set up in response to the findings of Scotland's commissioner landscape.
 Parliament has asked the Committee to review and develop a framework for SPCB supported bodies including by: